hcsc-0516After the L.A. Fires: Understanding and Coping with Grief and Emotional Recovery

 Contact: Madeleine Mejia, Madeleine_Mejia@post.harvard.edu; Kimia Grigoriev, kimiagrigoriev@gmail.com

-- Dr. Cynthia Meyersburg (Clinical Psychologist and Researcher, Harvard University) will present “Making Sense of Grief and Emotional Aftershocks,” helping normalize the emotional responses that often follow traumatic events and offering guidance on the path toward healing.
+• Dr. Cynthia Meyersburg Clinical Psychologist and Harvard Lecturer, presenting “Making Sense of Grief and Emotional Aftershocks,” helping normalize the emotional responses following trauma and guiding listeners toward healing.

-This session is open to all community members seeking support, understanding, or a space to reflect in the aftermath of collective loss.
+This session is open to all community members seeking support, understanding, or a safe space to reflect on their own grief journeys.
+While primarily a listening and learning opportunity, attendees will be invited to reflect and engage with the material in a supportive environment.

 About Our Speakers: